-Recently, I received several e-mails all pertaining to the same thing: a new book called Go the F**k to Sleep.
-Some of the book I thought was funny and I can definitely understand the frustration and emotion that sparked the title (I remember screaming in my head “GO TO SLEEP!!!!” without the F part, when my baby was not sleeping, too).
+Not too long ago, I received several e-mails all pertaining to the same thing… A new book called Go the F**k to Sleep.
+I thought some of the book was funny, and I can definitely understand the frustration and emotion that sparked the title.
+I remember screaming in my head “GO TO SLEEP!!!!” (without the F part) when my baby was not sleeping, too!

 Of course, with a title like this, it’s bound to ruffle feathers.
-With a title like this, are you implying our babies are purposely not sleeping to somehow get back at us or want to ruin our evenings?
-We all know that even in our most frustrated moments, we love our babies, so I am confident the author feels the same.
-While I was mildly humored by the book, the number of exhausted parents I work with on a daily basis tends to take some of the humor out of baby sleep problems, but, I was not offended by the book just the same.
+Are you implying that our babies are purposely not sleeping to somehow get back at us or want to ruin our evenings?
+We all know that even in our most frustrating moments, we love our babies, so I am confident the author feels the same.
+While I was mildly humored by the book, the number of exhausted parents I work with daily tends to take some of the humor out of baby sleep problems, but, I was not offended by the book just the same.

 But, do we expect too much to have our babies self-soothe to sleep?

-I recently came across an article about this topic when a mom writes about her 6 year old who is afraid of many things and needs her mom to lay with her to fall asleep (and you thought they outgrew it didn’t you?).
-I relate well to this age because my almost six year old’s fears and nightmares have definitely led to several night wakings in the last year or so.
-Unfortunately, even after we tackle our baby’s sleep problems, toddler sleep problems aren’t too far behind (and he’s technically school-age, now).
+I recently came across an article about this topic where a mom writes about her 6 year old who is afraid of many things and needs her mom to lay with her to fall asleep (and you thought they outgrew it didn’t you?).
+I relate well to this age because when he was six years old, my son’s fears and nightmares led to several night wakings.
+Unfortunately, even after we tackle our baby’s sleep problems, toddler sleep problems, preschool-age sleep problems, and even school-age sleep problems aren’t far behind.

 But, what about our babies?

 The point at which I decided my son wanted me to rock or nurse him to sleep (as opposed to needing me to), was when I decided he had abilities even he didn’t know he had.
 Once I realized he was doing what he LEARNED to do rather than what he NEEDED to do (his sleep problems were my fault, after all), that’s when I decided to help him learn how to self-soothe.
-He has gone through similar points in potty training (didn’t show too much interest, but was potty trained for pee in one week and poop in one month, including all night and never had a nighttime accident and we did it very gently!), reading on his own (learned when he was four), and riding his bike without training wheels (still working on that one and taking it slow).
+He went through similar points in potty training, reading on his own, and riding his bike without training wheels.

 We need to know and empower our children, and teach them it is okay to express themselves and their feelings.
 We need to teach them when we feel confident they are ready, not necessarily when they think they are ready.
-We have the wisdom of (cough) years to help guide them.
-And, we should neither ignore their fears or coddle them.
+As parents, we have the wisdom of many years to help guide them.
+And, we should neither ignore their fears nor coddle them.
 We should talk to them.
 Talk about their fears.
 And, let them face and conquer them.